net-daemon/docs/docs/developer/unit_test.md

 [Fact]
 public async Task WhenMyPirIsActivatedThenMyLightShouldTurnOn() {
     // 1.
-Add the instance of app that we run tests on
-    //    This need always need to be first operation await AddAppInstance(new HelloWorldApp());

-    // 2.
-Init the fake NetDaemon
-    await InitializeFakeDaemon().ConfigureAwait(false);
+Instance the app, preferable you make new class for implementation
+    //    and initialize it
+    HelloWorldImplementation app = new(Object);
+    app.Initialize();

     // 3.
-Add change event to simulate update in state AddChangedEvent("binary_sensor.mypir", "off", "on");
+Trigger a change event to simulate update in state TriggerStateChange("binary_sensor.mypir", "off", "on");

-    // 4.
-Process events and messages in
-    //    fake Daemon until default timeout
-    //    This ensures all events are handled and
-    //    you app logic is called
-    await RunFakeDaemonUntilTimeout().ConfigureAwait(false);

-    // 5.
-Verify that correct service been called.
-    //    for now only underlying service calls can
-    //    be checked.
-    VerifyCallService("light", "turn_on", "light.mylight");
+    // 3.
+Use the built-in verify functions to verify actions VerifyEntityTurnOn("light.mylight");
 }
 ```